Yoast/wordpress-seo/docs/project-decisions/0002-single-responsibility-per-file.md

 Each code file (including but not limited to `.php`, `.js`, `.ts`, `.sh`) should have a single responsibility.
 As a consequence of that decision:
-- Interfaces, Types, Classes and global functions should get their own file.
+- Interfaces, Classes and global functions should get their own file.
 - every JavaScript / TypeScript file should have a `default export` statement exporting the single element defined in the file.
+As exception to these rules, Javascript Types may (but not _must_) get their own file: It is generally more convenient to have the Types in the same file that uses them and not in a separate file.

 ## Consequences